vmware-tanzu-labs/namespace-operator/README.md

 Simply run the command `make k8s-platform` against a cluster in which you wish to install the operator against.
 The command will install the following objects into your cluster:

-- TanzuNamespace CustomeResourceDefinition
+- TanzuNamespace CustomResourceDefinition
 - RBAC for namespace-operator deployment
 - namespace-operator deployment

 ## Usage

-The following is a representating of a `TanzuNamespace` resource definition (see `config/samples/tenancy_v1alpha1_tanzunamespace.yaml`):
+The following is a representation of a `TanzuNamespace` resource definition (see `config/samples/tenancy_v1alpha1_tanzunamespace.yaml`):

 ```yaml
 ---